-Her research team has reported an “antigen-specific immunotherapy,” and demonstrate that it could re-regulate the rogue immune T-cells that are markers of inflammatory arthritis or vasculitis in mice.
+Her research team has reported an “antigen-specific immunotherapy,” and demonstrated that it could re-regulate the rogue immune T-cells that are markers of inflammatory arthritis or vasculitis in mice.

 “We found that dendritic cells – conductors of the immune system orchestra – absorb tiny fat bubbles we generated, restoring immune regulation,” Professor Thomas said.